 This workshop will focus on the ability to paint quickly and accurately.
 This is a skill that can be useful in many situations, especially working on location.
 Techniques for achieving a spontaneous yet controlled approach will be practiced.
-Students will work with models in natural light on the grounds of the ranch.
+Students will work with models in settings in natural light in urban settings in the historic district of Pueblo.
 Artists will paint quick poses, working into longer poses as the class progresses.
 Two days with model and two days of landscape painting using the same approach of seeing the big shapes quickly.

 One to two days will be devoted to landscape painting on location outdoors.
+Arroyos, farms, and the Arkansas river provide interesting Plein Air painting locations within a few minutes from town.
 Kim is known for his great approach to light and shadow.
-He will demonstrate and work individually with all students.
+He will demonstrate and work individually with all students each day.

 Kim will paint a brief demo each morning to help students "see" the value of massing in big shapes, and the importance of an organized palette, keeping it simple.
 The goal of this workshop is not to create a finished painting, but numerous very quick, spontaneous, yet controlled studies.
 As the week progresses you may find you do have a few "keepers!"

 Note: Kim has been teaching for Art in the Aspens for 30 odd years and still I never tire of of watching and learning from his approach to painting.
 Marty Brens

 "I'm always looking for an image that tells a story.
 They are all around us.
 They are the stories of everyday life.
 Being at the same time familiar and unique, they inspire me to find meaning in the experiences we all share."
 Kim English